 The basics of the game are that you hit the birdie between players using the racquets.
 When hitting the birdie, always hit the rubber side of the birdie to achieve the bounce effect.

-The 2 most common ways to hit the birdie are overhand or underhand.
-Underhand, you take the racquet and with a swing through motion hit the birdie from below so it bounces upwards.
 Overhanded, you wait until the birdie is almost in line before swinging overhanded at the birdie.
-Underhand swings tend to bounce quiet high, whereas an overhand swing will fly direct in the direction you hit the birdie, often with less arch.
+Underhand swings tend to bounce quite high, whereas an overhand swing will fly direct in the direction you hit the birdie, often with less arch.

-Once you have mastered the overhand hit, you can try and put more force behind your hit, called a “smash hit”.
-This will send the birdie flying fast and hard towards your opponent, often without an arc.
+This will send the birdie flying fast and hard toward your opponent, often without an arc.
 This is similar to a tennis overhanded hit.
 You can even practice jumping up to get this shot.

 After you hit the birdie, always return to the middle of the court.
 Find movement around the court while staying light on your feet, avoid trying to stay in one place.
-Focus on small movements around the court so your feet are always light and moving.
-Think of crab like motions 🙂 .

 How to Serve a Birdie

-In doubles, the server on the right service court, must serve the player diagonally opposite them.
+In doubles, the server on the right service court must serve the player diagonally opposite them.
 This will be to the player on the right service court on that side of the net.
-The only player that may return a serve is this player.
-If the other player hits the birdie instead, the point is awarded to the server.

 How to Play Badminton

-You win a point when your opponent does not hit the birdie back to you.
-So if the birdie lands within the opposite court, on the ground, you get a point.
 Your opponent has the same goal.
 You will also get a point if your opponent makes a mistake, for example, hits the birdie out of bounds, under the net, or into the net.

 – Flip a coin or play to see who gets to serve first.
 The first player serves the birdie.

 – You can only hit the birdie once per rally, so you must hit it directly back over the net.
-If you are playing doubles, it doesn’t matter which team mate hits the birdie, whomever is closest.
+If you are playing doubles, it doesn’t matter which teammate hits the birdie, whomever is closest.

 – If a player hits the birdie out of the court, but the receiving player still hits the birdie, the game is still in play.
 Only if the birdie hits the ground is a point awarded.

 – Master your drop shots.
-The hardest shot to return is a hard handed drop shot.
+The hardest shot to return is a hard-handed drop shot.
 This is an overhanded hit where you aim the birdie hard and fast at the ground.

 Fun Badminton Fact: Playing badminton for an hour is an incredible workout and burns up to 300 calories!